asbhattara/got.data/README.md

 ## Scraping and filling / updating the database

-If the collections are empty, the filler will be started automatically when started.
+If the collections are empty, the fillers will be started automatically on startup.

 `x` is in the following a placeholder and has to be replaced by the intended collection. (e.g. character)